whiteand/sort-css-rules-extension/README.md

 # Sort CSS Rules

-This extension is used to sort css rules lines according predefined order
+This extension is used to sort CSS properties according to predefined order

 ## How to use:

+### How to sort selected CSS properties

-1. Select lines with css rules (one rule per each line)
+1. Select lines with CSS rules (one rule per each line)
 2. Press `Ctrl + Shift + P`
-3. Enter `Sort CSS Rules: Sort Selected CSS Rules`
+3. Enter `Sort CSS Rules: Sort Selected CSS Properties`
 4. Press `Enter`

-Css rules under selection should be sorted according the order below.
+CSS properties under selection should be sorted according to the order below.

+### How to sort all CSS properties in the file:

+2. Press `Ctrl + Shift + P`
+3. Enter `Sort CSS Rules: Sort All CSS Properties in the File`
+4. Press `Enter`

+### Hot keys

+I'd recommend assigning hotkeys to the commands above.
+For example, I use `Alt + A`(`Option + A`) for sorting all rules.

 ### Rules Order